Megabit/Blazorise/docs/_docs/extensions/autocomplete.md

 ## Basics

 The `Autocomplete` component provides suggestions while you type into the field.
 The component is in essence a text box which, at runtime, filters data in a drop-down by a `Filter` operator when a user captures a value.
+You may also enable `FreeTyping` and `AutoComplete` can be used to just provide suggestions based on user input.

 ## Installation